Healthdirect Free Australian health advice you can count on.

 What is otitis media?

 Otitis media is an infection of the middle ear.
-This is the part of your ear just behind the ear drum.
+This is the part of your ear behind the eardrum.
+It usually happens when fluid builds-up, often due to a cold.

-Otitis media is very common in children, but can also affect adults.
+Otitis media is common in children but can also affect adults.
 Most children have at least one middle ear infection before they reach school age.
 Children usually get fewer middle ear infections as they get older.

 What are the symptoms of otitis media?

-When the infection spreads to the ear, you may notice:
+When the infection spreads to your ear, you may notice symptoms such as:

 • pull or rub their ears